Skip to main content

 Support Gradual Social Exposure

-Avoidance of social situations provides immediate relief but reinforces fear long-term.
-Work with your child to create a ladder of social challenges from easiest to hardest, and support them in taking one small step at a time—waving to a neighbor, speaking to a cashier, joining one after-school activity.
-Each small success builds the evidence base that social situations are survivable.
+Avoiding social situations feels like relief in the moment, but it makes the fear stronger over time.
+Work with your child to build a ladder of social challenges—easiest at the bottom, hardest at the top—and help them take one small step at a time.
+Wave to a neighbor.
+Talk to a cashier.
+Join one after-school activity.
+Each tiny success proves that social situations are survivable.

 6